 - Evil Overlooker: Aunt Figg on the above poster.

-- Expy: Aunt Figg is an obvious expy of Madame Medusa from The Rescuers, and by extension, Lickboot is a much more competent Mr. Snoops.
+- Expy: Aunt Figg is an obvious expy of Madame Medusa from The Rescuers and she also bears an uncanny resemblance to Ursula (bar the purple skin, white hair and octopus half of her body).
+By extension, Lickboot is a much more competent Mr. Snoops.
 Robyn Starling is a pretty obvious expy of Penny too.

 Captain Kiddie: But I AM, my dear!